-Remote Control Transmitters & Receivers
+Remote Control Systems

-How do Radio Systems Work?
+How do RC Systems Work?

-Transmitters for Aircraft
+Remote Control Units for Aircraft

-There are numerous possible layouts for the transmitter's control sticks, switches, etc. The more common layouts have been given specific "Mode" numbers.
-Mode 1 and Mode 2 transmitters (shown below) differ only in the placement of the throttle.
+There are numerous possible layouts for the control sticks, switches, etc. The more common layouts have been given specific "Mode" numbers.
+Mode 1 and Mode 2 (shown below) differ only in the placement of the throttle.

-Transmitters for Ground Vehicles
+Remote Control Units for Ground Vehicles

 An Unmanned Ground Vehicle (UGV)/car minimally requires a 2 channel transmitter in order to send the values for steering and speed.
 Commonly transmitters set these values using a wheel and trigger, two single-axis control sticks, or a single dual-axis control stick.